Joystream/helpdesk/roles/content-curator-lead/README.md

 As soon as the opening is in the `In Review` state, you can start hiring!

 Simply run `working-groups:fillOpening <WGOPENINGID> -g curators` where `<WGOPENINGID>` is the same as earlier, and you will be prompted to select the applicants you wish to hire (using a check-box dialog).
-The usernames of the candidates will be shown so you don't have to worry about numerical IDs for this part.
+The usernames of the candidates will be shown, so you don't have to worry about numerical IDs for this part.

 # Working As Content Curator Lead